arifkhan1990/Basic_Top_50_programming-_problem_and_solution/README.md

 5. How do you find all pairs of an integer array whose sum is equal to a given number?
 6. How are duplicates removed from an array without using any library?
 7. Find sub-array with 0 sum
+8. Find index of 0 to replaced to get maximum length sequence of continuous ones
+9. Find maximum sequence of continuous 1’s formed by replacing at-most k zeroes by ones
+10. Find number of rotations in a circularly sorted array